 Common RAID Failures include: dropping two or more drives from the array container.
 Losing one drive will result in RAID DEGRADATION.
 Running the server in less than optimal performance can considerably complicate or totally diminish the basic concept of a stripe set with parity rendering the redundancy of a RAID 5 useless after long term use at this compromised level.
 Reconstructing a drive after running at a compromised level is not suggested.

-The RAID Engineers at dtidata.com have the expertise to recover data and write custom software to fit your recovery situation.
+Our RAID Engineers have the expertise to recover data and write custom software to fit your recovery situation.
 Yielding the best results and highest recovery rates for loss of multiple drives or botched rebuild failures using in-house custom software configured and written on the fly to fit your data loss situation.

 It is always important to read all FAQ’s and technical information prior to performing a ROM upgrade on your perc controller.

-If your RAID has crashed and you are not sure what the next step is consult with a data recovery engineer.
-We will provide free advice to help you not make the situation worse than it already is.
+If your RAID has crashed and you are not sure what the next step is, consult with one of our engineers about dell server recovery.
+We will provide free advice to help ensure the situation does not worsen.
 Our job is to help you maintain or retrieve your priority data.